 Potentially much more troubling and unexpected than g-loads was the burning smell in the cabin.
 Fortunately, it was very slight and short-lived, according to Gagarin's recollections after the flight.

 As G-forces subsided and the capsule continued descending safely, Gagarin prepared to eject from his craft.
 At an altitude of seven kilometers, the main hatch of the capsule was jettisoned and seconds later, the pilot ejected.
 It was 10:42 Moscow Time.
 Gagarin's ejection seat then came lose gently and he was left falling toward earth.
 The main parachute of the PS-6415-59 system deployed successfully, however the backup chute came out later as well and, after some delay, deployed.
 As a result, Gagarin was descending under two parachutes.
 During the parachute descent, which lasted from six to 10 minutes, Gagarin struggled to open a valve for breathing atmospheric air.
 The device stuck below his external orange layer and he had to use a mirror to pull the valve.

 According to Gagarin, he gently hit the soft surface of freshly plowed dirt in an open field not far from the town of Engels.
 Later, his landing was determined to be not far from the village of Smelovka, in the Ternovsky District near Saratov.
 Many sources say Gagarin landed at 10:55 Moscow Time (228) but, according to post-flight report dated May 29, 1961, and published in 2011, the the descent module landed at 10:48 and the pilot at 10:53 Moscow Time.
 They were 1.5 kilometers apart.
 (463)

-A local woman Anikhayat Takhtarova and her five-year-old grandaughter Rumiya Nurskanova, who were planting potatoes near by at a collective farm field of the Podgornoye village, some 35 kilometers from Saratov, were initially scared when they saw a man dressed in a bright-orange suit and a helmet walking toward them across the field.
+Anikhayat (Anna) Takhtarova, wife of a local forest ranger, and her five-year-old grandaughter Rumiya (Rita) Nurskanova, who were planting potatoes near by at a collective farm field of the Podgornoye village, some 35 kilometers from Saratov, were initially scared when they saw a man wearing a bright-orange suit and a helmet walking toward them across the field.
 However they overcame their doubts and responded to his greetings.
 Takhtarova helped Gagarin to open a tight lock of his helmet and offered him milk from a can she had with her for lunch.
 Other farm workers joined in as well.